Chen Kun: Accolades

-Endorsements and Ambassadorship
+Endorsements and ambassadorship

 Chen was appointed as one of the goodwill ambassadors for China-ROK Exchange Year in 2007.
 He was also appointed as UNICEF Ambassador for China.

 In 2012, Chen became the second Chinese male celebrity to have a wax figure of himself displayed at Madam Tussaud in Shanghai.

 In 2014, he became the product ambassador of Huawei's Honor brand in China.

 In 2015, Chen became the global ambassador of Giorgio Armani and luxury watch brand Baume et Mercier.

+In 2023, he was named as Burberry's global brand ambassador, with his appointment marking a milestone for the brand in the Chinese market.